 Assistance programs are often open to both homeowners and renters.
 While the Americans with Disabilities Act (“ADA”) requires landlords to allow people with disabilities to make reasonable structural modifications (such as installing a ramp, lowering the entry threshold, or installing grab bars), these modifications must usually be made at the tenant’s expense.

 Home safety modification programs offer many benefits but may be a challenge to administer in smaller localities.
 Localities with limited administrative resources should consider developing a program in coordination with neighboring jurisdictions, working with the county, state, another regional authority, or partnering with non-profits or philanthropies to assist in management.

 Most programs involve an age or disability requirement.
 Many also include income limits or Medicaid eligibility.

-The D.C.
-Office on Aging Safe at Home Program provides safety adaptations for the homes of adults with disabilities and individuals aged 60 and over.
-Homeowners or renters with an annual household income at or below 80% of area median incomeRegion's median household income, calculated by the Department of Housing and Urban Development.
+The District of Columbia’s Safe at Home Program provides safety adaptations for the homes of adults with disabilities and individuals aged 60 and over.
+Homeowners or renters with an annual household income at or below 80% of area median incomeRegion’s median household income, calculated by the Department of Housing and Urban Development.
 Often abbreviated as AMI.
 (AMI) are eligible.
 The program is focused on preventative home adaptations that reduce the risk of falls, including handrails, grab bars, bathtub cuts and chair lifts.